Edmonton-Public-Library/LearningPass/README.md

 ```

 ### Expiry
 Controls when accounts expire by default.
-The partner may also have an expiry dictionary which will supercede the library's.
+The partner may also have an expiry dictionary which will supersede the library's.
 For example, if the library, by default, does not expire cards, the keyword 'NEVER' should be used.
 ```json
 "expiry" : {
   "date" : "NEVER"